joonty/cakephp-tdd/README.md

 # TDD plugin for CakePHP 2

+**Notice:** this repository will no longer receive any updates.
+It works *pretty* well with CakePHP ~> 2.0.5, but 2.1.0+ introduced some major API changes that causes it to break.
+If anyone is interested in carrying this project on then please let me know.

 ## Helpful tools for test driven development with the CakePHP framework

 100% code coverage is the aim of test driven development, but it can be hard and